Eastern Michigan vs. Ohio NCAA Football Odds, Plays and Insights | November 9, 2021

 Over/Under Insights

-- Ohio has combined with its opponents to score more than 60.5 points in three of nine games this season.
+- Ohio and its opponents have combined to score more than 60.5 points in three of nine games this season.

-- The two teams combine to score 57.6 points per game, 2.9 less than the over/under in this contest.
+- The combined points per game average of the two teams, 57.6, is 2.9 points fewer than Tuesday's over/under.

-- This contest's over/under is 1.6 points more than the 58.9 these two squads combine to allow per game this season.
+- These two squads combine to allow 58.9 points per game, 1.6 fewer than this contest's over/under.

 - Eagles games have an average total of 56.3 points this season, 4.2 fewer than Tuesday's over/under.

-- The 60.5 total in this game is 5.1 points above the 55.4 average total in Bobcats games this season.
+- The 55.4 PPG average total in Bobcats games this season is 5.1 points fewer than this game's over/under.

 Eastern Michigan Stats and Trends

-- In Eastern Michigan's nine games this year, it has four wins against the spread.

-- The Eagles have been favored by 7 points or more two times this season and covered the spread in one of them.
+- The Eagles have covered the spread once this season when favored by 6 points or more (in two chances).

-- Eastern Michigan's games this year have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).
+- Eastern Michigan's games this year have gone over the total in five out of eight opportunities (62.5%).

-- Eastern Michigan is 3-1 against the spread and 5-0 overall in games when it records more than 31.3 points.
+- Eastern Michigan is 3-1 against the spread and 5-0 overall this season when the team records more than 31.3 points.

-- When Eastern Michigan picks up more than 439.4 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Eastern Michigan totals over 439.4 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Eagles have turned the ball over 11 times this season, four more turnovers than the Bobcats have forced (7).
+- This year, the Eagles have turned the ball over 11 times, four more than the Bobcats' takeaways (7).

 - Find the latest spread and moneyline odds for Eastern Michigan at SISportsbook.